AlaaNaser95/TMDB-API/README.md

 - Start MySQL containers
 - Run migrations and seeders to seed database with first page of TMDB popular movies along with all Genres.
 - Start the NestJS app on `http://localhost:8080`

+## Steps to use the App

-- Create new user and login to get access token for authentication.
+- After running the App, create new user and login to get access token for authentication.
-- Make sure to update port according what is provided in .env file.
+- Make sure to update port according what you provide in .env file.

 ## API Docs